Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 The origin of International Women's Day is interwoven with the women's suffrage movement.
 Women's suffrage movement, which started in the 18th century, strived for the right of women to vote, and the suffragettes undertook extreme tactics to achieve their goal.
 Suffragettes are usually women who advocated for women's right to vote.

-In 1910, an International Socialist Women's Conference was organised with 100 delegates from 17 countries who proposed an annual "Women's Day" to promote equal rights, including women's suffrage.
+In 1910, an International Socialist Women's Conference was organized with 100 delegates from 17 countries who proposed an annual "Women's Day" to promote equal rights, including women's suffrage.
 The next year, 1911, the first International Women's Day was celebrated by over a million people in Germany, Austria, Denmark, and Switzerland.

 Role of UN Women on International Women's Day (IWD)